jbosstm/documentation/README.md

 # Official Documentation of Narayana

+## Note: This repository has been merged into the main Narayana repository.

 This repository contains the documentation for the various projects within Narayana and the product-specific enhancements.

 This Maven project uses the AsciiDoctor Maven plugin to build an HTML website.